shutterstock/public-api-javascript-sdk/docs/VideosApi.md

-  'language': "language_example", // String | Set query and result language (uses Accept-Language header if not set) 'license': ["[commercial, editorial]"], // [String] | Show only videos with the specified license or licenses 'model': ["[442583, 434750]"], // [String] | Show videos with each of the specified models 'page': 1, // Number | Page number
+  'language': "language_example", // String | Set query and result language (uses Accept-Language header if not set) 'license': ["[commercial, editorial]"], // [String] | Show only videos with the specified license or licenses 'model': ["[442583, 434750]"], // [String] | Show videos with each of the specified models 'orientation': "orientation_example", // String | Search for videos in a specific orientation 'page': 1, // Number | Page number
   'per_page': 20, // Number | Number of results per page
   'people_age': "20s", // String | Show videos that feature people of the specified age range